WiTNYCaReProgram/Fall-2019/Preparatory-Materials/Pre-Program-Checklist.md

 - [ ] Read through our Program Overview;

+- [ ] Take our Pre-Program Survey, available at:

 - [ ] Consider our Guiding Principles;

 - [ ] Get to know our Participant Expectations;